 Mild winter weather makes living in Nashville much more bearable.
 Sure, the temperature drops, but not to levels that cause discomfort or any major inconvenience to local residents.

-- Cons: Humidity levels soar in the summer
+- CON: Humidity levels soar in the summer

 Nashville, like most Tennessean states, becomes exceptionally warm during the summer months.
-In fact, it can actually be quite uncomfortable.
-Average temperatures reach around 90°F (32°C) and residents will need to contend with high humidity too.
-Severe storms are fairly common too, so newcomers may need to keep an eye on the weather forecast.
+In fact, it can be quite uncomfortable.
+Average temperatures reach around 90°F (32°C), and residents must contend with high humidity too.
+Severe storms are fairly common, too, so newcomers may need to monitor the weather forecast.

 Getting around in Nashville

-New Nashville residents will need to budget extra time to account for the severe traffic that is prevalent throughout Nashville’s metro area.
-Avoiding rush hour is one way to circumvent the issue but continuous construction and roadworks in this ever-expanding city also add to the problem and make things quite unpredictable.
+New Nashville residents must budget extra time to account for the severe traffic prevalent throughout Nashville’s metro area.
+Avoiding rush hour is one way to circumvent the issue, but continuous construction and roadworks in this ever-expanding city also add to the problem and make things quite unpredictable.

 Cost of living in Nashville

-Nashville’s cost of living is pretty competitive compared to most cities in the Midwest and it’s miles more affordable than life in places such as New York or Los Angeles.
-Residents can afford to live comfortably in Nashville without breaking the bank.
-For those looking to move here for the longer term, getting on the property ladder is fairly easy as well.
+Nashville’s cost of living is pretty competitive compared to most cities in the Midwest, and it’s miles more affordable than life in places such as New York or Los Angeles.
+For those looking to move here for the longer term, getting on the property ladder is also fairly easy.

 Even though the cost of housing and general expenses is reasonable at the moment, they are steadily rising as the city grows and welcomes more and more new residents.
 The fact that wage growth is fairly slow doesn’t help matters either.